Is travel insurance required to enter Bermuda?

 Optional Cancel for Any Reason coverage:

-On select trip cancellation plans, Trawick International offers the hard to find Cancel for Any Reason (CFAR) benefit that provides reimbursement for 75% of the prepaid, nonrefundable, forfeited payments you paid for your trip if you cancel your trip for any reason not otherwise covered by this policy - like border closures or travel bans.
+On select trip cancellation plans, Trawick International offers Cancel for Any Reason (CFAR).
+CFAR provides reimbursement for 75% of the prepaid, nonrefundable, forfeited payments you paid for your trip if you cancel your trip for any reason not otherwise covered by this policy - like border closures or travel bans - at least 48 hours before you are due to depart.
 This coverage MUST be purchased with the initial policy and within 21 days of the initial trip deposit date, and the full, nonrefundable trip cost is insured.
 (This benefit is not available in every state).

 How much does travel insurance cost?

 Depending on your age, trip cost, length of trip, and other factors will determine the cost of your travel insurance policy.
-To obtain the most cost-effective, inclusive, and customized trip cancellation plan, make sure to include all non-refundable travel expenses so you can recover the investment in the event your trip is canceled or interrupted.
+To obtain the most cost-effective, inclusive, and customized trip cancellation plan, make sure to include all non-refundable travel expenses so you can recover the investment if your trip is canceled or interrupted.

 When should you buy travel insurance?